|

 attended North Side High School in Fort Worth, TX.

-year of college football at Centenary College in
+football at Centenary College in Shreveport, LA, under

-Shreveport, LA, under Beaver County Sports Hall of Fame
+Beaver County Sports Hall of Fame coach Bo McMillin.

-then traveled north to follow Coach McMillin to play
+Mack then traveled north to follow Coach McMillin to

-Golden Tornadoes.
-A backfield ace, Mack played end,
+Tornadoes.
+A backfield ace, Mack played end, tackle, and

-strength.
-In 1926, with no quarterbacks available, Mack
+1926, with no quarterbacks available, Mack was assigned

-was assigned to call signals.
-Excelling at the position,
+to call signals.
+Excelling at the position, Mack was

-1927, Mack lettered in football at Geneva, while also
+Mack lettered in football at Geneva, while also starring

-starring on the basketball and track and field teams.
-In
+on the basketball and track and field teams.
+In 1926,

-1926, Mack played with fellow Beaver County Sports Hall
+Mack played with fellow Beaver County Sports Hall of

 Al Maglisceau and